 In the end, it’s a matter of weighing different needs and wants.
 Your discomfort with heavy breasts might be so intense that it warrants the calculated breastfeeding risks we’ve outlined above.
 It is also worth noting that breastfeeding doesn’t have to be all-or-nothing.
 You may decide that it is worth feeling good about yourself and being able to run and exercise without discomfort, if in return that means that you may only be able to supply breast-milk to your infant part of the time.

 The best way to decide whether a breast reduction is for you is to schedule a consultation with a plastic surgeon to discuss your specific goals.
-Use the buttons above to either self-schedule an appointment or to call our office.
+Click below to contact us or to schedule a consultation with a plastic surgeon.

 References: The impact of breast reduction surgery on breastfeeding: Systematic review of observational studies.